idvorkin/idvorkin.github.io/_d/2016-2-11-Insomnia.md

 imagefeature: https://github.com/idvorkin/blob/raw/master/problem-size.png
 ---

+Insomnia controls you, instead of you controlling your sleep.
 If you want advice on how to deal with insomnia, do NOT ask a person who hasn't slept in two nights.
 Instead, ask someone who's had insomnia several times, and has a checklist on how to respond when insomnia flares up.
 By the way, I've never actually taken this advice, but maybe writing it down will make it more likely that I'll take it in the future.

 {%include blob_image_float_right.html src="problem-size.png" %}

-A common pattern when I can't sleep is I wake up after sleeping for 4-6 hours (which for me tends to be around 1-2 am) feeling overwhelmed and dreading doing something, or thinking I won't be able succeed.
+A common pattern when I can't sleep is I wake up after sleeping for 4-6 hours (which for me tends to be around 1-2 am) feeling overwhelmed and dreading doing something, or thinking I won't be able to succeed.
 At that point, I'm half a sleep, half awake ruminating on whatever has me overwhelmed.

-Since I'm not really sleeping, I'm just tossing in turning and as a result:
+Since I'm not really sleeping, I'm just tossing and turning and as a result:

 - I'm not getting sleep
 - I'm getting myself more worked up